 - Collateral Based Line of Credit Loans

-For asset-based lenders, the eligibility criteria includes borrower’s business history and borrowing habits to conclude your creditworthiness.
-They use borrowers past information to determine the future of their investment—that’s because they don’t have collateral against the loan.
+For asset-based lenders, the eligibility criteria include the borrower’s business history and borrowing habits to conclude your creditworthiness.
+They use borrowers’ past information to determine the future of their investment—that’s because they don’t have collateral against the loan.

 Asset-based lenders depend heavily on your future projections.
 This is because the financing is tied to collateral, they’re counting on that collateral will help you repay your loan.
-Lenders that offer collateral based line of credit loans will typically put a lien on the asset—to put it simply, they’ll claim ownership over the collateral if you can’t repay them.
-The most common types of collateral used in asset-based lending includes accounts receivable, inventory, machinery and equipment, real estate and other tangible assets.
+Lenders that offer a collateral-based line of credit loans will typically put a lien on the asset—to put it simply, they’ll claim ownership over the collateral if you can’t repay them.
+The most common types of collateral used in asset-based lending include accounts receivable, inventory, machinery and equipment, real estate and other tangible assets.

-InterNex Capital and Balboa Capital are the best lenders for collateral-based line of credit loans.
+InterNex Capital and Balboa Capital are the best lenders for a collateral-based line of credit loans.

 - Invoice-Backed Line of Credit Loans

-Invoice-backed line of credit loans work similar to an asset-based line of credit where the lender uses your accounts receivable as collateral to create a line of credit loan.
+The invoice-backed line of credit loans works similarly to an asset-based line of credit where the lender uses your accounts receivable as collateral to create a line of credit loan.

 The best part is it effectively repay your invoices instantly, allowing you to use funds as and when needed.
 Also, with an invoice-backed line of credit loans, your credit maximum will grow based on your weekly accounts receivable updates.
 You can borrow more based on more invoices you’re expecting—helping you manage your cash flow and business debts.

 DealStruck and CrestMark provide the best invoice-backed line of credit loans.